 So how do you go about starting this work?
 Here’s a few quick tips.

-Notice what you believe you can’t have or be.
+Notice the things you believe you can’t have (or be).
 Question those beliefs.
 Ask yourself why you believe that way, look back and see if you can trace the belief to something that was said to you or that you saw growing up.
 Look at your beliefs from where you are today and ask if they make sense or are holding you back.

 Don’t beat yourself up about it.
 Start practicing forgiveness.
 Forgive people for telling you what you can or can’t be.
 Forgive bad examples.
 Forgive your childhood.
 Forgive your exes.
 Let that shit go and forgive where you can.

 Look back at your family’s history with money and understand where you’re starting.
 This is huge, and not immediately obvious sometimes.
-Has your family historically gone to college?
-Been high wage earners?
+Has your family historically gone to college or directly into a trade?
+Been high or low wage earners?
 Entrepreneurs?
 Poor money managers?
 Remember you aren’t starting from scratch here - your life is built on the lives of those who came before you, and being aware of that gives you the advantage of being able to learn from others’ mistakes or successes.